jnemo44/diy-blog/_content/week10.md

 #### **Houston Cons**
 - A 9 hour drive split over two days

-Over the past few weeks the key driver for this decision ultimatley aligns with my **WHYs** for my current buildup.
+Over the past few weeks the key driver for this decision ultimately aligns with my **WHYs** for my current buildup.
 I will run fast and my family will be included. **Houston** checks both boxes!

 For those not familiar with the running world here are the luxuries provided to an almost professional runner...